 Pluronic is a relatively inert material that can be modified to serve different biological purposes by combination with other bionks, cell attachment peptides, or blending with nanoparticles.
 To improve its mechanical and biological properties Pluronic was used in combination with alginate , pectin or acrylate for additional UV crosslinking .
 By the addition of aniline tetramer/polyethylenimine researchers also obtained conductive ink .

-The table below shows physico-chemical features of Pluronic 127 available in our offer.
+The table below shows physico-chemical features of Pluronic 127 available in our shop.

 |Name||Molar mass||Avarage no. of PO units||Avarage no. of EO units||hydrophilic-lipophilic balance||hydrophilic- lipophilic balance||Cloud point||Ref.|